Effective and Ineffective Ways of Managing Stress

 Holding it all in until you’re shouting Serenity Now!

-There’s no denying that stress is part of our busy lives.
+It is undeniable that stress is part of our busy lives.
 Managing stress can be challenging – but it can be done.
-I invite you to take a look at the parts of your life that are causing you to feel stressed out.
-Ask yourself what you can do differently to begin practicing effective stress management.
-We may not be able to manage all the stress in our lives, but I think we owe it to ourselves to figure out what we can do and maybe even experience a little serenity now.
+I invite you to take a look at the parts of your life that make you feel stressed.
+Ask yourself what else you can do to practice effective stress management.
+We may not be able to handle all the stress in our lives, but I think we owe it to ourselves to figure out what we can do and perhaps even experience a little serenity.